OUR CURRENT MEMBERSHIP

 Our Club operates through its committees, and active members are asked to participate on one Service Committee: e.g. awards, recognitions, or local/international projects; and one Technical Committee: e.g. newsletter, public relations, hospitality or special events.
 All active members are expected to participate in a variety of fundraising activities.

 How does SISD raise money?

 Every way we can!
 Our Club raises money at several special, read FUN, events.
 Most iclude wine.
 Not a teetotler in the group!

 SISD is versatile in its fundraising events.
-If you love wine, you'll love us.
+If you love to have fun, you'll love us!

-You can check out these annual fundraisers by using the links below, or wait
+You can check out our annual fundraisers by using the links below, or wait

 and see them all at the end of this Membership Section.